Comparison of DNS server software: Dnsmasq

 Dnsmasq is a lightweight, easy to configure DNS forwarder, designed to provide DNS (and optionally DHCP and TFTP) services to a small-scale network.
 It can serve the names of local machines which are not in the global DNS.

 Dnsmasq accepts DNS queries and either answers them from a small, local cache or forwards them to a real, recursive DNS server.
 It loads the contents of /etc/hosts, so that local host names which do not appear in the global DNS can be resolved.

 djbdns

 Djbdns is a collection of DNS applications, including tinydns, which was the second most used free software DNS server in 2004.
 It was designed by Daniel J. Bernstein, author of qmail, with an emphasis on security considerations.
 In March 2009, Bernstein paid $1000 to the first person finding a security hole in djbdns.
 The source code is not centrally maintained and was released into the public domain in 2007.
-As of March 2009, there are three forks and more than a dozen patches to add additional features to djbdns.
+There are multiple forks and more than a dozen patches to add additional features to djbdns.